Skip to main content

 By default, if a scan uses more than 5 GB of memory during cross-file pre-processing, the scan uses single-function analysis to ensure lower memory consumption.
 Similarly, if a cross-file scan doesn't complete after 3 hours, the analysis times out and Semgrep re-scans the repository using single-function analysis.
 Typically, this happens because the repository is very large.

 If 1-2 repositories cause CI scan issues and scanning these repositories with interfile analysis is not critical, modify your configuration file to use semgrep ci --oss-only.
-This overrides the Semgrep Cloud Platform setting for these repositories, and always runs these scans with single-function analysis.
+This overrides the Semgrep AppSec Platform setting for these repositories, and always runs these scans with single-function analysis.

 If many repositories cause scan issues, or you have critical repositories you are unable to scan with Semgrep's interfile analysis: